Suburb: North America

-Boston and New York City spawned the first major suburbs.
+New York City and Boston spawned the first major suburbs.
 The streetcar lines in Boston and the rail lines in Manhattan made daily commutes possible.
 No metropolitan area in the world was as well served by railroad commuter lines at the turn of the twentieth century as New York, and it was the rail lines to Westchester from the Grand Central Terminal commuter hub that enabled its development.
 Westchester's true importance in the history of American suburbanization derives from the upper-middle class development of villages including Scarsdale, New Rochelle and Rye serving thousands of businessmen and executives from Manhattan.

 Postwar suburban expansion

 The suburban population in North America exploded during the post-World War II economic expansion.
 Returning veterans wishing to start a settled life moved in masses to the suburbs.
 Levittown developed as a major prototype of mass-produced housing.
 Due to the influx of people in these suburban areas, the amount of shopping centers began to increase as suburban America took shape.
 These malls helped supply goods and services to the growing urban population.
 Shopping for different goods and services in one central location without having to travel to multiple locations, helped to keep shopping centers a component of these newly designed suburbs which were booming in population.
-The television helped contribute to the rise of shopping centers due to the increased advertisement on television in addition to a desire to have products shown in suburban life in various television programs.
+The television helped contribute to the rise of shopping centers by allowing for additional advertisement through the medium in addition to creating a desire among consumers to buy products that are shown being used in suburban life on various television programs.
 Another factor that led to the rise of these shopping centers was the building of many highways.
 The Highway Act of 1956 helped to fund the building of 64,000 kilometers across the nation by having 26 billion dollars on hand, which helped to link many more to these shopping centers with ease.
 These newly built shopping centers, which were often large buildings full of multiple stores, and services, were being used for more than shopping, but as a place of leisure and a meeting point for those who lived within suburban America at this time.
 These centers thrived offering goods and services to the growing populations in suburban America.
-In 1957, 940 Shopping centers were built and this number more than doubled by 1960 to keep up with the demand of these densely populated areas.
+In 1957, 940 shopping centers were built and this number more than doubled by 1960 to keep up with the demand of these densely populated areas.